michsethowusu/ghana-llm-datagen/README.md

 ## ❓ FAQ

 **Q: How long will it take?**
-Typically 15–60 hours depending on the api server speed.
-You can leave it running overnight.
+Typically 60–100 hours depending on the api server speed.
+You can stop and resume the run with progress preserved.

 **Q: Is the code safe?
 Is it an API key?**
 Your code is a volunteer-specific token that encodes your batch assignment and a temporary API key.